acomarcho/portfolio/public/blog/learning-typescript/learning-typescript.md

 ```

 Now, when you access `T`, you can be sure that `T` will have an `id` in it -- no more need to create an idSetter function like in other examples!

+## _This marks the end of this post.
+Thank you for reading, hope you find it useful!_